-All instructions and screenshots of this user's guide use the default window layout.
-If you want to follow the instructions, we recommend to set the EB GUIDE Studio window to default layout by selecting Layout > Reset to default layout.
+All instructions and screenshots use the default window layout.
+If you want to follow the instructions, we recommend to set the EB GUIDE Studio or EB GUIDE Monitor window to default layout by selecting Layout > Reset to default layout.

 With EB GUIDE Script you can express property values, actions, or conditions and evaluate them during runtime.